AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_unity.md

     }
 ));
 ```
-Note: In RemoveAttributes, the second parameter `keys` is List<string> type which contain attribute keys and values to be removed; the third parameter `forced` means force to remove attributes set by others.
+Note: In RemoveAttributes, the second parameter `keys` is List<string> type which contain attribute keys and values to be removed; the third parameter `forced` means force to remove attributes with same key name set by others.